 Lots of offers are considered accepted when a contract is signed, whether that’s with a wet ink signature or an electronic signature.
 However, what many people forget is that when you hand over your cash in a shop, say “yes” on the phone to a quote for building work, or click the “order” button on a website, you’re actually accepting an offer to enter into a contract, without a signature in sight.

 This is because there are different types of contract acceptance.
 If you’re a little confused, don’t worry.
-We’re going to explore these different types of acceptance together now.
+We’re going to explore these different types of acceptance together in a moment.
+But first, let's quickly cover the importance of acceptance in contract law.

 What are the different types of acceptance?